North Korean soldier: Surgeon says defector 'was like a broken jar'

 He's been plagued by nightmares, sometimes fearing he was still in North Korea, prompting Lee to hang the South Korean flag in his recovery room to remind him he was safe.

 "He actually asked me, 'is it really South Korea?'
 And I said, 'have a look at that flag.
-Have you ever seen that flag in North Korea?' "
+Have you ever seen that flag in North Korea?'"

 It's unclear what the future holds.
 Oh has told his surgeon that he's interested in studying law.
 Lee says he has no interest in going into the South Korean military, as other defectors have done.